Ads keep this website free for you.

 Automatic Advance Payments for the Canada Workers Benefit

-bulletthe payment of advance CWB amounts would be automatic, where currently taxpayers had to apply to receive advance payments.
+bulletthe payment of advance CWB amounts are automatic, where currently taxpayers had to apply to receive advance payments.

-bulletAdvance payments of 1/2 of the estimated CWB entitlement, divided into 3 payments, are proposed to be done automatically in July, October and January, with no need to apply.
-This is being done based on the prior year tax return, so payments will start in July 2023 based on 2022 tax returns.
+bulletAdvance payments of 1/2 of the estimated CWB entitlement, divided into 3 payments, are to be done automatically in July, October and January, with no need to apply.
+This is being done based on the prior year tax return, so payments will start in July 2024 based on 2023 tax returns.

 bulletAny residual entitlement would be calculated and paid to the taxpayer through their tax return for the year.

-bulletAmounts received that exceed the entitlement for the current year will not have to be repaid.
+bulletAmounts received that exceed the entitlement for the current year will not have to be repaid unless the person was not entitled to the payments based on the prior year tax return.

 Bill C-47, Budget Implementation Act, 2023, No. 1 included the legislation for the automatic advance payments, and received Royal Assent June 22, 2023.
 The first automatic advance payments went out July 28, 2023.